arijitdeb1/spring-security-6/README.md

 6. _PasswordEncoder_ is used by _AuthenticationProvider_ to encode passwords while persisting in storage systems.

 7. Once the request has been autheticated, the Authentication will usually be stored in a thread-local _SecurityContext_ managed by the _SecurityContextHolder_.
 This helps during the upcoming requests from the same server.

+## Projects Overview

+Below section details out all the projects that were implemented as part of this repository to demonstrate various aspects of AuthN and AuthZ using Spring Security.

+_* in-depth details of implementation are present in the ReadMe section of individual projects_

+1. **security-basic** is a project that demonstrates a basic Spring Security implementation using default and custom user credentials.
+For more details refer README.md within project.